masc-ucsc/docs/docs/pyrope/04-variables.md

 const b = true
 const c = 3

-if c    { call(x) }  // compile error, 'c' is not a boolean expression if c!=0 { call(x) }  // OK
+if c    { call(x) }  // error: 'c' is not a boolean expression
+if c!=0 { call(x) }  // OK

 mut d = b or false   // OK
-mut e = c or false   // compile error, 'c' is not a boolean
+mut e = c or false   // error: 'c' is not a boolean

 const e = 0xfeed
 if e#[3] {           // OK, bit extraction for single bit returns a boolean